 Lymphomas (see also Overview of Lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
 Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
-These... read more ) are cancers of a specific type of white blood cells known as lymphocytes Acquired Immunity One of the body's lines of defense (immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more .
+These... read more ) are cancers of a specific type of white blood cells known as lymphocytes Acquired Immunity One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more .
 These cells help fight infections.
-Lymphomas can develop from either B or T lymphocytes.
+Lymphomas can develop from either B or T lymphocytes, the two main types of lymphocyte.
 T lymphocytes are important in regulating the immune system and in fighting viral infections.
-B lymphocytes produce antibodies Antibodies One of the body's lines of defense (immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more , which are essential in fighting off some infections.
+B lymphocytes produce antibodies Antibodies One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more , which are essential in fighting off some infections.

 The most common types of CTCL are

 Most people who develop CTCL are older than 50.
 It originates from mature T cells (T lymphocytes) and first affects the skin.